-- 1 To qualify for the Bachelor of Health Science (Physiotherapy), a student must achieve 480 points with 180 points at level 6 and 240 points at level 7 by successfully completing the requirements in the structure below. - 2 A student would normally be expected to achieve the required points at each level of study in these regulations before being permitted to enrol in subsequent levels.
+- 1 To qualify for the Bachelor of Health Science (Physiotherapy), a student must achieve 480 points with 180 points at level 6 and 240 points at level 7 by successfully completing the requirements in the structure below. - 2 A student would normally be expected to achieve the required points at each level of study in these regulations before being permitted to enrol in subsequent levels. - 3 To be eligible to continue in the Bachelor of Health Science (Physiotherapy), a student must have successfully completed 555101, 555201, 555301, 555401 or 555339, or their equivalents, and will normally be expected to maintain a B grade average or higher across these papers. - 4 A student who has not met the requirements in 3 above may be required by the examination board to transfer their enrolment and reassign the completed papers to a non-clinical degree.

-3 The examination board may grant prior learning credit of up to 120 points where the learning for which credit is sought was undertaken within the previous three years, or up to 60 points where the learning for which credit is sought was undertaken within the previous five years.
+5 The examination board may grant prior learning credit of up to 120 points where the learning for which credit is sought was undertaken within the previous three years, or up to 60 points where the learning for which credit is sought was undertaken within the previous five years.